JSsixtyfour/smashremix/readme.md

 ### Cruel Multiman
 - Same as Multiman Mode but much more difficult.

+### Home-Run Contest
+- Deal as much damage to the Sandbag to knock it as far as you can before time runs out.

 ## Profiles
 - Toggles can be controlled quickly by choosing one of three built-in profiles: Community, Tournament, Netplay and Japanese